rleathers/php-directory-list-and-editor/README.md

 how it work
 ==============================

-username : root.
+username: root.
-password : masoudsam.
+password: masoudsam.

-click on lines or names :
+click on lines or names:
-1 - enter directory for directory .
+1 - enter directory for directory.
 2 - open editor to see files or edit files for files.

 drives for windows.